- Listing Type: After-School Enrichment

 - Entering Grade: 9th, 10th, 11th, 12th

 - Minimum Cost: $500 - $999

 Inspirit AI offers live online artificial intelligence programs taught by Stanford graduate students.
 In the 10-session bootcamp, students learn fundamental AI concepts and build a socially impactful project in a domain of their choosing.
-We offer multiple program dates in the Spring and Summer, and applications are open now at our website!
+We offer multiple program dates in the Winter and Spring– Applications are open now at our website!